juxor/afaq/markdown/secH5.md

 conference to speak a firm word in favour of insurrection."_ [Trotsky, **Op.
 Cit.**, p.
 131 and p.
 132]

- In October, Lenin had to fight what he called _"a wavering"_ in the _"upper circles of the party"_ which lead to a _"sort of dread of the struggle for power, an inclination to replace this struggle with resolutions protests, and conferences."_ [quoted by Trotsky, **Op.
+In October, Lenin had to fight what he called _"a wavering"_ in the _"upper circles of the party"_ which lead to a _"sort of dread of the struggle for power, an inclination to replace this struggle with resolutions, protests and conferences."_ [quoted by Trotsky, **Op.
 Cit.**, p.
 132] For Trotsky, this represented _"almost a direct pitting of the party against the Central Committee,"_ required because _"it was a question of the fate of the